mn-am/corina-classic-python/README.md

 2. From the Python library distribution of CORINA Classic, copy the appropriate "corina.so" for your Python version to your working directory.

 3. Create a test Python script.
-Here's a simple example:
+Below is a simple example.

 ```python
 import corina